NOVA-Team/NOVA-Monorepo/README.md

 * JUnit (http://search.maven.org/remotecontent?filepath=junit/junit/4.12/junit-4.12.jar)
 * AssertJ

-Using the IDEA formatter
+Formatting
 ------------------------
-To use the formatter you find [here](https://github.com/NOVAAPI/NovaCore/tree/master/guidelines), start IntelliJ IDEA, go to `Files->Import Settings...`, select `guidelines/intelliJ-formatter.jar` and click `OK`.
+Any contributions should use the NOVA formatter.
+Instructions for applying to IDEA and Eclipse formatters can be found [here](http://novaapi.net/docs/NOVA%20Development/Formatting/).

 Removing merge commits
 ----------------------